JakariaMods/SE2VR/README.md

 # Running/Installation:

 This project is too early in development for a pre-compiled build.
+If you can't compile it, please don't use it.

 **1.** Run SetupRepository.bat to create a symlink to the SE2 DLLs